Generalized conic

-In mathematics, a generalized conic is a geometrical object defined by a property which is a generalization of sums defining property of the classical conic.
+In mathematics, a generalized conic is a geometrical object defined by a property which is a generalization of some defining property of the classical conic.
 For example, in elementary geometry, an ellipse can be defined as the locus of a point which moves in a plane such that the sum of its distances from two fixed points – the foci – in the plane is a constant.
 The curve obtained when the set of two fixed points is replaced by an arbitrary, but fixed, finite set of points in the plane is called an n–ellipse and can be thought of as a generalized ellipse.
-Since an ellipse is the equidistant set of two circles, the equidistant set of two arbitrary sets of points in a plane can be viewed as a generalized conic.
+Since an ellipse is the equidistant set of two circles, where one circle is inside the other, the equidistant set of two arbitrary sets of points in a plane can be viewed as a generalized conic.
 In rectangular Cartesian coordinates, the equation y = x2 represents a parabola.
 The generalized equation y = x r, for r ≠ 0 and r ≠ 1, can be treated as defining a generalized parabola.
 The idea of generalized conic has found applications in approximation theory and optimization theory.